https://www.ku.com.au/

 The climbable ship is appropriately moored on a huge sandpit and has plenty of fun items on board to keep little ones entertained.
 A giant steering wheel, a walkable plank, rope bridges, a telescope, and even a giant ship's bell.

-There is also another more traditional playground, a large grassy picnic area, drink fountains and toilets, so you can really make a day of it.
+There is also a more traditional playground, a large grassy picnic area, drinking fountains, and toilets, so you can make a day of it.
 BYO rum!

 Location: The Boulevard, Essendon West